Skip to main content

 The fish is gutted and frozen on board the fishing vessels before it comes ashore.

-“Because it happens so quickly, both nutrition and quality are locked in, enabling us to produce first-class seafood all year round – not just in season.”
+“Because it is done so quickly, both the nutritional value and quality are locked in, enabling us to supply first-class seafood all year round – not just in season.”

 This is extremely important for Norway’s self-sufficiency rate.
 It means we always have whitefish available, as well as farmed salmon and trout.

 We only need to look back at our own past.
-Because we can in fact eat what we’ve always eaten – seafood.
+Because we really can eat what we’ve always eaten – seafood.
 So every time you choose fish for dinner, you’re actually supporting Norway’s food preparedness.

 For Lerøy, it’s about more than just producing seafood.
 It’s about creating value and jobs all the way along the coast.